orestrepov/metadatahost/README.md

-# metadatahost
+# Metadata Host
 Metadata Host Web Application in GO

-It is proof of concept of developing a web application in Go to search for information associated with domains and the history of recent searches.
+It is proof of concept of developing a web application in "Golang" to search for information associated with domains and the history of recent domains searches.

-#API Service
+# API Service
-#Build
+# Build
 go build -o metadatahost .

-#Run serve
+# Run serve
 ./metadatahost serve

-#Endpoints
+# Endpoints
-#####Example to search domain data:
+##### Example to search domain data:
 curl -v http://localhost:9095/api/hosts/search/www.mydomain.com
-#####Example to get history of domain search:
+##### Example to get history of domain search:
 curl -v http://localhost:9095/api/hosts/search/history